 14.3 Foreign Travel.
 Foreign travel is defined as any travel outside Canada, Mexico, the United States, and its territories and possessions.
-The Grants & Contracts Office must give written approval for all foreign travel not originally approved in your award before travel is undertaken.
+The Office of Grants Management must give written approval for all foreign travel not originally approved in your award before travel is undertaken.

-NOTE: While travel requests to Mexico and Canada that are project related, allocable, and allowable do not require prior written approval from the Arts Endowment before being undertaken, the Fly America Act does apply.
+NOTE: While travel requests to Mexico and Canada that are project related, allocable, and allowable do not require prior written approval from the NEA before being undertaken, the Fly America Act does apply.